TarazGr/04_finalproject_1693558_1647857/readme_project.md

 ## Results

 #### Scene
-The first scene depicts five different hair models with five different colors, both human models and hairballs.
+The first scene depicts five different hair models with five different colors, using both human hair models and hairballs.
 It was rendered with 4096 samples at a resolution of 720 pixels.

 The parameters used were the following: